ChenHoy/DROID-Splat/README.md

 - Dense differentiable Rendering with [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting)
 - We also support the optimization kernel from [DroidCalib](https://github.com/boschresearch/DroidCalib), which supports arbitrary camera models and optimizes the camera intrinsics on top of the map and pose graph.

+## :loudspeaker: Update
+We added the **mcmc** branch, which treats Gaussian Splatting as [Markov Chain Monte Carlo](https://github.com/ubc-vision/3dgs-mcmc) and therefore has an improved densification & pruning strategy.
+In order to use this, simply clone the mcmc-branch and proceed with the install as usual (Our install now features one additional submodule).
+The rasterizer still supports pose gradient computation.
+We observed consistent gains in our experiments over vanilla 3D Gaussian Splatting.
+We will add the [2D Gaussian Splatting](https://github.com/hbb1/2d-gaussian-splatting) branch in the upcoming weeks.

 ## :memo: Code

 You can create an anaconda environment called `droidsplat`.
 For linux, you need to install **libopenexr-dev** before creating the environment.